Advertisement

 • Add roasted poblano peppers for smokiness.

-• Make it vegan with dairy-free cheese or skip cheese entirely.
+• Make it vegan with dairy-free cheese or skip the cheese entirely.

 • Add spice with diced jalapeño or serrano.